 Incidentally, bees might not be able to count as scientists claim, but they aren't as dumb as people think.
 One time I sprayed Windex at one in my garage.
 He disappeared, but it turned out he was clinging to my back.
 When I went outside, he flew off, almost as if he knew I was his only means of escape from that awful cluttered room full of lawnmowers, fly swatters, cans of DEET, and other scary human technology.

 As the Jewish philosophers say, each individual human is an entire universe.
 So every bee is also a universe, a small one I suppose, but real to them.
 And most of the ones in the trap never stung anybody.
-(However, unlike honeybees, they don't necessarily die after stinging you.)
+(However, unlike honeybees, they don't necessarily die after stinging you, so they could have.)

-So maybe the aliens would spray the universe with a kind of cosmic DEET to keep us away.
-Or maybe those gamma ray bursts we keep seeing aren't collisions between neutron stars as we think, but evidence of one species murdering another.
+So maybe what we'll find is the remains of hundreds of civilizations, each one eradicated with no more concern than a yellowjacket in a trap.
+Maybe, as some have speculated, those gamma ray bursts we keep seeing aren't collisions between neutron stars as we think, but evidence of one species murdering another.
 In the book, the aliens exterminate every species they can find by blowing up their sun.
-If that doesn't work, they use a weapon that reduces the number of dimensions in their space, which kills them in a pretty horrifying way.
-In the story, space is filled with the remains of advanced civilizations murdered that way.
 It's why (in the story) most of the universe as we see it is actually a vast tombstone and we are like ants crawling on it, not understanding what the numbers mean.

 If they've studied mankind, they know how annoying we can be.
 Why would they take a chance that we'd start texting them that we're from the IRS and they have billions of dollars in unpaid taxes?
 Think the IRS wouldn't go after them if they could?
 If I were an alien I wouldn't take the chance.